The Top Online Jobs to Help Students Earn Money for Tuition

 Social Media Manager – If you have a knack for social media and you want to put those skills to use while making a few extra bucks, you could earn as much as $15 to $40 per hour managing the social media sites for a company.
 Start asking around at businesses you frequent or post your availability on a job board.

 Data Entry – This kind of job doesn’t require much in the way of skills or experience – all you really need is a computer and an internet connection.
-Try finding jobs online through sites like Clickworker or VirtualBee – you can also advertise your availability on a job board.
+Try finding jobs online through a site like Clickworker.
+You can also advertise your availability on a job board.
 This type of job generally pays between $9 and $15 an hour.

 Resume Writer – What better way to practice working on your own resume than to get paid to write them for other people?
 If your college offers a resume-writing course or seminar you can learn this skill quickly and then get paid to use it!
 Resume writers earn anywhere from $15 to $25 an hour and you can find jobs online through sites like WriterBay and ResumeEdge.